Sakshi (media group)

 Sakshi is an Indian Telugu-language media group.
 The group owns the daily newspaper Sakshi, 24-hour news channel Sakshi TV, and associated digital ventures.
 Its first asset, Sakshi newspaper, was launched on 23 March 2008 by Jagati Publications Ltd. owned by Y. S. Jagan Mohan Reddy.
 Sakshi TV was launched on 1 March 2009, by Indira Television Ltd., also owned by Reddy.
 The group is currently run under the chairmanship of Y. S. Bharathi Reddy, wife of Jagan Mohan Reddy.

 As of 2019, Sakshi newspaper had an average daily circulation of 10.64 lakh, ranking second in circulation among Telugu daily newspapers behind Eenadu and sixteenth in India across languages.

 The newspaper and TV channel are widely regarded as propaganda outlets for Jagan Mohan Reddy and his party YSR Congress Party (YCP).
-They are criticized for their biased coverage of the political rivals of Reddy and YCP.
-Sakshi TV has been found to be in breach of the News Broadcasting Standards Authority (NBSA) code of ethics on various occasions.

 Sakshi newspaper

 Sakshi newspaper is promoted by Jagati Publications Ltd. The newspaper was launched on 23 March 2008 with 23 editions — nineteen editions from Andhra Pradesh, and four from New Delhi, Mumbai, Bangalore, and Chennai.
 At a price of ₹60 per month, Sakshi was marketed as a less expensive alternative to all other prominent Telugu dailies at the time which were priced at ₹96–100 per month.
 To stand out from its competition, Sakshi adopted high-quality production values.
 It had 30-pages, all of them in colour broadsheet format.
 The paper's layouts were designed by Mario Garcia.

 Of the total Andhra Pradesh Government budget of about ₹200 crore for print media commercials for the years 2008-11, Sakshi newspaper was allotted over 50% amounting to ₹101.63 crore.
 This was attributed to the undue preferential treatment Sakshi newspaper received during the chief ministership of Y. S. Rajasekhara Reddy.